-While the fields of application appear diverse, it is widely accepted that LLMs and LLM-based tools have limitations in scholarly use.
-Several editorials and Op Eds have been published that point to glaring mistakes of ChatGPT, including referencing scientific studies that do not exist (Perkins, 2023).
-The company behind ChatGPT, OpenAI, admits openly in its blog: "ChatGPT sometimes writes plausible-sounding but incorrect or nonsensical answers" (OpenAI, 2022).
-At the time of writing this article, all existing LLM-based chatbots have been trained on outdated data.
-As a result, they do not possess the capability to incorporate real-time data automatically, leading to a lack of updated information (Dwivedi et al., 2023).
-Other limitations that have been identified include flawed logical argumentation, lack of critical elaboration, and unoriginal generated content (Dwivedi et al., 2023).
-Errors may also occur in interpreting meaning, in particular if terms are ambiguous, have multiple meanings or consist of compound words (Lund et al., 2023).
-In addition, generated texts may lack semantic coherence and lexical diversity (Perkins, 2023).
+While the fields of application appear diverse, it appears that LLMs and LLM-based tools have limitations in scholarly use.
+Several editorials and Op Eds have been published that point to glaring mistakes of ChatGPT, including referencing scientific studies that do not exist (Perkins 2023).
+The company behind ChatGPT, OpenAI, admits openly in its blog: "ChatGPT sometimes writes plausiblesounding but incorrect or nonsensical answers" (OpenAI 2022).
+At the time of writing this article, all existing LLMbased chatbots have been trained on outdated data.
+As a result, they do not possess the capability to incorporate real-time data automatically, leading to a lack of updated information (Dwivedi et al. 2023).
+Other limitations that have been identified include flawed logical argumentation, lack of critical elaboration, and unoriginal generated content (Dwivedi et al. 2023).
+Errors may also occur in interpreting meaning, in particular if terms are ambiguous, have multiple meanings or consist of compound words (Lund et al. 2023).
+Their limitations in simulating human comprehension, reasoning, and evolving views make them unsuitable as substitutes for human participants in psychological studies (Harding et al. 2023).
+In addition, generated texts may lack semantic coherence and lexical diversity (Perkins 2023).
 Teubner et al. (2023, p.
-96) state that the produced texts often "read somewhat bland, generic, and vague with a noticeable tendency to seek balance", and that a very common ChatGPT phrase is: "However, it is important to note...".
-Like ML-based systems in general, LLM-based chatbots are considered to lack transparency and explainability (Dwivedi et al., 2023), and reproduce or even amplify biases inherent in the information that was used to train them (Corless, 2023; Hosseini et al., 2023), reproducing an "of the same old trivialities and stereotypes" (Teubner et al., 2023, p.
+96) state that the produced texts often "read somewhat bland, generic, and vague with a noticeable tendency to seek balance", and that a very common ChatGPT phrase is: "However, it is important to note ... ".
+Like ML-based systems in general, LLM-based chatbots are considered to lack transparency and explainability (Dwivedi et al. 2023), and reproduce or even amplify biases inherent in the information that was used to train them (Corless 2023; Hosseini et al. 2023), reproducing an "of the same old trivialities and stereotypes" (Teubner et al. 2023, p.
 99).
-This is considered a structural issue of how these systems are trained and cannot be resolved by simply creating bigger models as size does not guarantee diversity (Bender et al., 2021).
+This is considered a structural issue of how these systems are trained and cannot be resolved by simply creating bigger models as size does not guarantee diversity (Bender et al. 2021).
+Additionally, scholars have emphasized the significance of distinguishing specific explainability requirements among users or customers (Wulff and Finnestrand 2023).